-Result or Strategy Sustaining forest ecosystem structure and function in SMZ 17 as per VILUP Section II A Objective 1a) will be managed as per the strategy for Objective 3 of the Sproat Lake Landscape Unit Order, included in section 5.1.1 of this FSP.
-Objectives, St Units rategies and Results apply to these Forest Development Taylor √
+Strategy per VILUP Section II A Objective 1a).
+Manage accordir strategy for Objective 3 of the Sproat Lake Landscape Order, included in section 5.1.1 of this FSP. • Objectives, St Units trategies and Results apply to these Forest Development Taylor √